-Suffragette jewelry symbolized this trying time and is now highly prized as a remembrance of this period in history.
+Each piece of suffragette jewelry symbolized this trying time and is highly prized as a remembrance of this period in history.

 History Behind the Movement

 Members were often cited for civil disobedience, and treated with aggression from their male peers.
 However, they remained undeterred in their goal of persuading Parliament to grant women suffrage.
 To gain momentum and press, suffragists staged marches and rallies, even hunger strikes, to further their cause.
 In the press coverage of their protests, the ardent crusaders of this movement were dubbed “Suffragettes.”

 Jewels for the Women's Suffrage Movement

 The colors chosen to represent the political movement were green, white and violet, symbolizing the party’s core message: Green- “Give” White - “Women” - Violet- “Votes” and were paired together in Suffragette jewelry often containing peridot, pearls, and amethyst.
 The suffragette's dedication to a fashionable and feminine style remained an important part of the group's identity, partly to offset the common misconception that the group was populated by unladylike troublemakers.
 The elegant suffragette jewelry became an integral part of WSPU members' representing themselves, communicating their message without words as an aim to grow the movement and further their cause throughout the United Kingdom in the early 20th century.
 As both the Suffragette movement and the fine jewelry itself gained public momentum, the successful London-based jeweler Mappin & Webb dedicated their entire 1908 holiday catalog to the popular tri-color baubles.